ececli/Exposure-Notification-on-RPi/NEWREADME.md

 The code can be used in all the Raspberry Pi models that have Bluetooth module.
 The cheapest and smallest one is [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/), which is under $10.

-We recommend to use the latest [Raspbian System](https://www.raspberrypi.org/downloads/) for a Raspberry Pi.
+We recommend using the latest [Raspbian System](https://www.raspberrypi.org/downloads/) for a Raspberry Pi.
 The OS has pre-installed Python 3 and git.

 ### Prerequisites

 First, Python 3 and bash commands are used to execute the code.
 The following libraries are required in Python 3.
 The [bluepy](https://github.com/IanHarvey/bluepy) library is used for Bluetooth scanning, while [pycryptodome](https://pypi.org/project/pycryptodome/) is used for the cryptography part.
-To intsall these two, run the following commands:
+To install these two, run the following commands:
 ```
 $ sudo pip3 install bluepy
 $ sudo pip3 install pycryptodome